can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 Once I decided to sit down and write a perfect blog client for me.
 Since it was not just about the result but also about the process I chose a language I enjoyed the most and this is how it ended up being written in Common Lisp.
-I didn't think I'll get that far and I'd like to share my experience in the process along with all little details that I had to go through during the implementation.
+I didn't think I'd get that far and I'd like to share my experience in the process along with all little details that I had to go through during the implementation.